Codsu/school/README.md

-# i guess ill use this repos for school cause external files is dope
+# i guess ill use this repos for school cause external files is gud